 Roseau Travel Information

 Electrical current is 230 volts, 50Hz.
 The United Kingdom style plug with three flat pins is used.
-Round three-pin plugs with ground are also used.
-US visitors will need adapters and transformers for their appliances.
+Round three-pin plugs are also used.

 English is the official language.
 The local people speak a Creole patois.